microsoft/vsts-cordova-tasks/docs/secure-certs.md

-<properties pageTitle="Simple, Secure CI App Signing Using Visual Studio Online or Team Foundation Services 2015"
+<properties pageTitle="Simple, Secure CI App Signing Using Visual Studio Team Services or Team Foundation Services 2015"
-  description="Simple, Secure CI App Signing Using Visual Studio Online or Team Foundation Services 2015" services="" documentationCenter="" authors="clantz" />
+  description="Simple, Secure CI App Signing Using Visual Studio Team Services or Team Foundation Services 2015" services="" documentationCenter="" authors="clantz" />

-# Simple, Secure CI App Signing Using Visual Studio Online or Team Foundation Services 2015
+# Simple, Secure CI App Signing Using Visual Studio Team Services or Team Foundation Services 2015
 When developing an app for iOS or Android either natively or using a cross-platform solution like Cordova you will eventually need to tackle the problem of managing signing certificates and (in the case of iOS) [Mobile Provisioning Profiles](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppStoreDistributionTutorial/Introduction/Introduction.html#//apple_ref/doc/uid/TP40013839).
 This article will highlight some features to help you manage and secure them for your app.

 This article currently covers: